biofuture/microbiome_singularity_version/README.md

 6328_S93_L001	2500	1531	61.24	1420	1256	50.24	1146	45.84
 6329_S37_L001	2500	1327	53.08	1217	1012	40.48	1000	40
 ```

+**Determine the depth to normalize for alpha and beta diversity comparison
+By analyzing the depth of clean sequences of  all the samples, 800 is decided as the cut off for normalization to keep all samples.

 Contents of two important files **rep-seqs.qza** and **table.qza**